 To remove the strong seasonal component for inbound traffic, the first graph shows the rolling 12 month average.

 Click on graph for larger image.

-On a rolling 12 month basis, inbound traffic is up about 0.4%, and outbound traffic is up about 0.5% compared to May.
+On a rolling 12 month basis, both inbound and outbound traffic are down slightly compared to the 12 months ending in July.

 In general, inbound and outbound traffic has been moving sideways recently.